Why is my sink burst pipe

 Plumbing

-The answer to 'why is my sink burst pipe' is that a burst pipe under the sink is usually caused by a blockage, excessive water pressure, or freezing temperatures.
-Symptoms include water leaking from the sink cabinet, low water pressure, or the sink draining slowly.
-Solutions may involve unclogging the drain, repairing or replacing the pipes, or insulating exposed pipes to prevent freezing.
+The answer to 'why is my sink burst pipe' is that a burst pipe under the sink is usually caused by a frozen or clogged pipe that has built up too much pressure.
+Common symptoms include a leak, water pooling, or the pipe bursting completely.
+Solutions may involve thawing the pipe, unclogging the drain, or replacing the damaged section of pipe.

 Step-by-Step Guide